 Essure Lawsuit: FDA Investigates Essure Sterilization Device

 Essure is a permanent, sterilization device implanted in the Fallopian tubes.
 Marketed as the only permanent birth control available for implant via a nonsurgical procedure, the device, which was developed by Conceptus Inc, a subsidiary of Bayer AG, received FDA approval for use as permanent birth control in 2002.
+Call today for a consultation with our Essure Lawyers.

 After collecting thousands of reports of medical complications from women across the United States, the FDA has launched an investigation into allegations that Bayer misled the public and federal regulators with its statements about the safety and efficacy of Essure.
 There have also been allegations that the company falsified or altered medical records of the patients involved in the clinical trials, and that Bayer used defective materials during the manufacturing process.
 These materials include low-quality metals that could corrode and lead to nickel allergies and metal poisoning.